anty-filidor/network_diffusion/docs/source/multilayer_network_example.rst

 What is a multilayer network?
 ______________________________
-Multilayer network is a class to extend functionality of ``networkx`` library to store and manipulate multilayer networks, which is a fundamental thing in multiprocess diffusion experiments.
-Module also allows to read network from *mlx* text files which stores such a structures.
+Multilayer nNtwork is a class to extend functionality of ``networkx.Graph`` library to store and manipulate multilayer networks, which are a fundamental structure in the library.
+Module also allows to read network from *mpx* text files which stores such a structures.

 Available data
 ______________
-Multilayer networks are not widely available to public.
-They are very rare.
+Here is an exemplar repository with multilayer networks:
-Thus authors decided to make multilayer module compatible with one of the biggest `hub <http://multilayer.it.uu.se/datasets.html>`_ for such a files.
+`hub <http://multilayer.it.uu.se/datasets.html>`_, but you find them in many other sited around Internet.

 Example of usage
 ________________